sumiya-kuroda/WarpedVisualStim/README.md

 1. Most image analysis parameters are defined as number of pixels, not microns.
 2. Works in windows, but not fully tested on Mac and Linux.
+3. You can delete conda env with `conda remove --name warpedvisualstim --all`.